Looking for a delicious way to prepare your halibut? This Creamy Halibut Chowder is simple, delicious, warming, and requires only one pot to make.

 - Peel and cut your onions around the core and dice.2 large yellow onions

 - In a large pot or Dutch Oven over medium heat, melt the butter and carefully lower in the seasoned halibut.
-Sear for 2-3 minutes on each side until cooked through.
-Remove the fish and set it aside. (see notes!)3 tablespoons unsalted butter
+Sear for 2-3 minutes on each side until it releases from the pot and is easy to flip.
+Once seared on both sides, remove the fish and set it aside. (see notes!)3 tablespoons unsalted butter

 - Still over medium heat, add the diced onions to the butter and sauté, stirring occasionally, until the onions are translucent (5-7 minutes).